Maderson, Paul F. Department of Biology, Brooklyn College, Brooklyn, New York.

 Last reviewed:January 2019

 - Evolution and adaptive radiation

 Nonliving, specialized epidermal derivatives characteristic of modern mammals.
 Hair is a threadlike outgrowth of the epidermis of mammals.
-However, it is now thought that hair was present in at least some therapsid reptiles.
-It consists of keratinized cells, tightly cemented together, which arise from the matrix at the base of a follicle (Fig. 1).
+However, it is likely that hair was present in at least some therapsid reptiles.
+Hair consists of keratinized cells, tightly cemented together, which arise from the matrix at the base of a follicle (Fig. 1).
 A follicle is a tubular epidermal downgrowth that penetrates into the dermis and widens into a bulb (the hair root) at its deep end.
 The follicle, together with a lateral outgrowth called the sebaceous gland, forms the pilosebaceous system.
-Rapid cell production in the matrix, and differentiation in the regions immediately above, produces a hair shaft, which protrudes from the follicle mouth at the skin surface.
+Rapid cell production in the matrix, as well as differentiation in the regions immediately above, produces a hair shaft, which protrudes from the follicle mouth at the skin surface.
 See also: Epithelium; Mammalia; Sebaceous gland; Skin; Therapsida

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.